Climate and Average Weather Year Round in New York City New York, United States

 In New York City, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

-The clearer part of the year in New York City begins around June 25 and lasts for 4.6 months, ending around November 13.
-On August 29, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 64% of the time, and overcast or mostly cloudy 36% of the time.
+The clearer part of the year in New York City begins around June 26 and lasts for 4.6 months, ending around November 12.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in New York City varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in New York City is June, with an average of 9.9 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 35% on August 1.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 New York City experiences some seasonal variation in monthly rainfall.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-New York City experiences some seasonal variation in monthly liquid-equivalent snowfall.
+New York City experiences significant seasonal variation in monthly snowfall.

-The snowless period of the year lasts for 7.8 months, from April 1 to November 26.
-The least snow falls around July 25, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 7.8 months, from April 2 to November 26.
+The least snow falls around July 25, with an average total accumulation of 0.0 inches.